CodaBae/Algorithms/runtime.md

 RUNTIME COMPLEXITY

-Describes the performance of an algorithm

-going thru many problems with differents solutionsthis is anothwer way to investigate the best solution

-we use it to compare wihich solutio is best for a give problem

-a question o ask your self

-how much more processing power/time is required to run your algorithm if we double the inputs?

-example
-the string reverse

-int th first solution we only looped gonce for each additional character we had 1 step through a loop we would call this the linear runtime becus ther is a one to one relationship
+Describes the performance of an algorithm going through many problems with different solutions this is another way to investigate the best solution we use it to compare which solutions is best for a given problem a question to ask yourself how much more processing power/time is required to run your algorithm if we double the inputs? example the string reverse in the second solution we only looped for each additional character we had 1 step through a loop we would call this the linear runtime because there is a one to one relationship

-eg steps
-as 'n' increased by one we had to do way, way more stuff, or (n*n) things total this would be quadrtic runtime ...there was no one to one relationship cas we had to do many things
+Another example will be the steps as 'n' increased by one we had to do way, way more stuff, or (n*n) things total this would be quadratic runtime …there was no one to one relationship cause we had to do many things